AkshayJay29/quiz/README.md

   ![Quizpage image](assets/images/quizpage.png)

 **Navigation Bar**
-`- Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+- Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.

-- Clicking on the navigation bar's links will bring the customer to the specified page.
+- Clicking on the navigation bar's links will bring the user to the specified page.
-        - Clicking on the book button link on each treatment section will bring the customer to the book now page.

 **Hero Image**
 - A closer and inside view of the Emirates stadium, to illustrate to the user that by clicking start, they are now into the quiz and in this experience.
 Similar to how the hero image, of the quiz page, makes them feel like they are in the stadium.